kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 ## Parameters

 ### `pkpPublicKey`
-If you want to delegate abilities and resources to a PKP using this function, you would define the public key here.
+If you want to pass the `authNeededCallback`, having a PKP public key is necessary.
+Can be used if you do not have a wallet and wish to authenticate with your PKP.

 ### `expiration`
  When this session signature will expire.
 After this time is up, you will need to reauthenticate using the same authentication method, generating a new session signature.
 The default time until expiration is 24 hours.